ss407102/Session_89/session_8MOM.md

  * Introduction

    * Accuracy of model can be increased significantly by increasing depth (16-19) layers model and using small (3 x 3) convolution filters.
-   * This model basically improves Alexnet model by using small filters,small strides and using better cropping and scaling.
+   * This model basically improves (Krizhevsky et al., 2012) model by using small filters,small strides and using better cropping and scaling.

  * Architecture